When winter temperatures dip into the 40s across Clearwater, Dunedin, and throughout Pinellas County, many homeowners start asking the same question:

 Final Thoughts: Is 72 Degrees Right for You?

-For many Florida homeowners, 72 degrees works well during winter.
-The key is how your home responds to that setting.
-If comfort is consistent and the system runs smoothly, you’re likely in a good range.
+For many Florida homeowners, 72 degrees is a comfortable and efficient temperature during winter.
+The real factor is how your home responds to that setting.
+If temperatures stay consistent and your system runs smoothly, you’re likely in a good range.